Weight and Fertility

 What is a normal BMI?

-How does BMI affect fertility?
+How does weight affect fertility in women?

 Does obesity affect the chance of getting pregnant with treatment and having a healthy baby?